Skip to Content

 Is There a Statute of Limitations on Domestic Violence Claims in Missouri?

-This is a complex topic, as certain forms of violence may have a statute of limitations, while other forms of intimate partner violence have no time limit on how long you can file a lawsuit.
-If you’re worried that it may be too late to pursue domestic violence charges, you can contact our domestic violence lawyers in Kansas City today!
-Understanding your rights and the timelines applicable can be a daunting task, but our dedicated team can help navigate these legal intricacies, ensuring you take timely actions to protect your interests.
+This subject is complex because some types of violence are subject to a statute of limitations, while others are not.
+If you are worried that it may be too late to bring charges, you can contact our domestic violence lawyers in Kansas City.
+Understanding your rights and deadlines can feel overwhelming, but our team will help you navigate these legal concerns so you can act in time to protect your interests.

 Is a Protection Order the Same as a Restraining Order?